jimfo92/News_Bot/README.md

-# final_project_NewsBot
+# News_Bot

 NewsBot is an app that displays news.
-This is the final project for CS50's Web Programming with Python and JavaScript.

 ## Features
   - Register and login